omnit3a/Verirogue/README.md

 # Verirogue ![](vim.vialle.love.anim.gif)
-A roguelike for Linux systems
+A roguelike for Unix-based systems

 To compile on linux and mac, run `sudo bash build.sh`